emissary-ingress/emissary/reference/core/ambassador.md

 - If `use_remote_address` is `true` and `xff_num_trusted_hops` is set to a value N that is greater than zero, the trusted client address is the Nth address from the right end of XFF.
 (If the XFF contains fewer than N addresses, Envoy falls back to using the immediate downstream connection’s source address as trusted client address.)

-Refer to [Envoy's documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_conn_man/headers.html#x-forwarded-for) for some detailed examples on this interaction.
+Refer to [Envoy's documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_conn_man/headers.html#x-forwarded-for) for some detailed examples of this interaction.

 **NOTE:** This value is not dynamically configurable in Envoy.
 A restart is required changing the value of `xff_num_trusted_hops` for Envoy to respect the change.